leighlars/rails-practice/README.md

 # README

-For this Rails project, I built a blog with users, posts, and comments.
+For this Rails project, I built a blog with users, articles, and comments.